barthfab/beefs/README.md

 ## Description

-a test setup to run few shot experiments on biomedical event extraction
+a test setup for running few shot experiments on biomedical event extraction

 ## How to run